antronerds/r2-training-courses/docs/Methylation_analysis.md

 [**Figure 2-8: Definition of terminology "CLDN10" on the National Library of Medicine (NLM) website**](_static/images/Methylation/fig2-8.jpg)

-**4)** As a next step, click on "View additional details" on the same page below the previous line graph. (in Figure 2-9) Then by clicking "view all" link as shown in Figure 2-10, the embedded Heatmap and R2 Genome Browser of the chosen dataset will open in a new screen.
+**4)** As a next step, click on "View additional details" small triagle on the same page below the previous YY-=plot (in Figure 2-9).
+Then by clicking "view all" link as shown in Figure 2-10, the embedded Heatmap and R2 Genome Browser of the chosen dataset will open in a new screen.

 ![](_static/images/Methylation/fig2-9a.png)